nodejs/node/README.md

 make -j4 node
 ```

-Or download the latest build for Ubuntu from this [build bot](https://build.chromium.org/p/client.v8.fyi/builders/V8%20-%20node.js%20integration).
-Select a build, then use *Archive link download*.
+Or download the latest build for Ubuntu from this [build bot](https://ci.chromium.org/p/v8/builders/luci.v8.ci/V8%20Linux64%20-%20node.js%20integration/).
+Select a build, then use the *download* link.

 To check the V8 version in Node, have a look at [`v8-version.h`](https://github.com/v8/node/blob/vee-eight-lkgr/deps/v8/include/v8-version.h) or run
 ```console